Pet carriers make traveling with animals safer for everyone involved. Here's what you should consider when getting your pet a carrier.

-When traveling with your pet, you will need a pet carrier, which is designed to keep your animal safe and comfortable while in a plane or a vehicle.
+When traveling with your pet, you will need a pet carrier designed to keep your animal safe and comfortable in a plane or a vehicle.
 There are a few things to consider when selecting your pet carrier.

-First consider your pet's size.
-Your pet should be able to stand up in the carrier, so choose one that is an inch or two taller than your pet's standing height, which is measured from the animal's shoulder to the floor.
+First, consider your pet's size.
+Your pet should be able to stand up in the carrier, so choose something an inch or two taller than your pet's standing height, which is measured from the animal's shoulder to the floor.
 An animal's length is measured from the neck to the base of the tail.
-Pet carriers typically also have a labeled weight limit, so you also need to know how much your pet weighs.
+Pet carriers typically also have a labeled weight limit, so you must know how much your pet weighs.

 Traveling with Birds